Tuesday, December 30, 2025

 Holding their breath.

-For the Maker of Beauty
+For the Maker of all Beauty

 Is infinitely more beautiful